Sk3llington/Elastic_Stack_Server/README.md

 ```

-To verify that our ELK server was successfully deployed, we SSH into our ELK server and run the following command:
+To verify that my ELK server was successfully deployed, I SSH into my ELK server and run the following command:

 ```bash
 curl http://localhost:5601/app/kibana
 ```

-If the server was successfully installed and deployed we should see the following HTML code output in the terminal:
+If the server was successfully installed and deployed I should see the following HTML code output in the terminal:

 ![confirm elk server running via localhost](https://github.com/Sk3llington/Project1-UCLA-Cyber-Security/blob/main/Images/confirm_ELK_server_running_localhost.png)

-We can also use our web browser to confirm that the ELK server is up and running by opening a web browser page and entering the public ip address to access Kibana's web interface:
+You can also use your web browser to confirm that the ELK server is up and running by opening a web browser page and entering the public ip address to access Kibana's web interface:

 http://40.79.255.121:5601/app/kibana

-If the server is up and functioning, we should access the page below:
+If the server is up and functioning, you should be able to access the page below:

 ![confirm elk running via public ip](https://github.com/Sk3llington/Project1-UCLA-Cyber-Security/blob/main/Images/confirm_ELK_server_running_public_ip.png)

-Next, we want to verify that `filebeat` and `metricbeat` are actually collecting the data they are supposed to and that our deployment is fully functioning.
+Next, I want to verify that `filebeat` and `metricbeat` are actually collecting the data they are supposed to and that my deployment is fully functioning.

-To do so, we have implemented 3 tasks:
+To do so, I have implemented 3 tasks:

 1. Generate a high amount of failed SSH login attempts and verify that Kibana is picking up this activity.

-2. Generate a high amount of CPU usage on our web servers and verify that Kibana picks up this data.
+2. Generate a high amount of CPU usage on my web servers and verify that Kibana picks up this data.

-3. Generate a high amount of web requests to our web servers and make sure that Kibana is picking them up.
+3. Generate a high amount of web requests to my web servers and make sure that Kibana is picking them up.

 * Generating a high amount of failed SSH login attempts:

-To generate these attempts we intentionally tried to connect to our Web-1 web server from the Jump Box instead of connecting from our Ansible container in order to generate failed attempts.
+To generate these attempts I intentionally tried to connect to my Web-1 web server from the Jump Box instead of connecting from my Ansible container in order to generate failed attempts (the server can't verify my private key outside of the container).

-To do so we used the following short script to automate 1000 failed SSH login attempts:
+To do so I used the following short script to automate 1000 failed SSH login attempts:

 ```bash